munnellg/SpellChecker/README.md

 An incredibly simple, stupid spell checker written over the course of an hour or two.

-Marijn Schraagen's PhD thesis "Aspects of Record Linkage" presents a method of reducing the search space when comparing records in a database using bit vectors.
+Martin Schraagen's PhD thesis "Aspects of Record Linkage" presents a method of reducing the search space when comparing records in a database using bit vectors.
 The method translates very easily to a spell checker which is what is presented here.

 Bit vectors encode strings as sequences of flags based on a vocabulary.
-For example, given the alphabet "abcd", the string "cab" would be encoded as { 1, 1, 1, 0 } i.e. it contains an a, b, and a c but not a d.
+For example, given the alphabet "abcd", the string "cab" would be encoded as { 1, 1, 1, 0 } i.e. it contains an 'a', 'b', and a 'c' but not a 'd'.
 "Dab" would be encoded as { 1, 1, 0, 1 }.

 Bit vectors can be used to construct a tree which may be used to find terms that contain specific characters.
-Hence given a spelling error such as "the" misspelled as "teh", the tree may be searched for correct words that contain the letters t, e, and h.
+Hence given a spelling error such as "the" misspelled as "teh", the tree may be searched for correct words that contain the letters 't', 'e', and 'h'.
 Search is followed by the application of a string similarity function that selects the most probable correction from a pool of candidates.

 The search process can also allow for errors where characters are omitted or added to words accidentally, e.g. "exit" being misspelled "ext".
 Enabling this tolerance is simply a matter of flipping bits in the bit vector up to a maximum error while the tree is being searched.